 With that said, some of the content available through IPVanish’s support base is more in-depth than that found on the rest of the site.
 These articles mostly pertain to configuration and troubleshooting, covering topics like the differences between VPN protocols and the ins and outs of DNS leaks.

-For the most part, you can use VPNs on any device if you’re up for the task of manual configuration (and you don’t mind missing out on some of your provider’s proprietary features), but it’s always nice to have an app that handles all the logistical legwork for you.
-IPVanish provides apps for five platforms: Windows, MacOS, Android, iOS and the Amazon Fire TV Stick.
+For the most part, you can use VPNs on any device if you’re up for the task of manual configuration, but it’s always nice to have an app that handles all the logistical legwork for you.
+IPVanish provides apps for five platforms: Windows, macOS, Android, iOS and the Amazon Fire TV Stick.

 IPVanish does provide additional manual configuration guides for Linux, Windows Phone, Chromebooks and routers running the Tomato or DD-WRT custom firmwares.

 The Linux guides are particularly nice, with separate visual tutorials for Ubuntu, Fedora, Kali Linux, and Linux Mint.
 Though most providers do offer Linux configuration guides, they’re often generically written and only applicable to a single distro, usually Ubuntu.